SquareGPS/bi-intergrations/streamlit/readme.md

 In this article, we will walk through the process of building a dashboard using Streamlit.
 To make it more illustrative, we will create a dashboard that connects to the analytical database and monitors the real-time status of vehicles.

-> This guide is part of the Private Telematics Lakehouse documentation suite and specifically covers connecting Power BI to your data warehouse.
-If you're still deciding which BI tool to use, refer to the [Selecting BI tools](https://squaregps.atlassian.net/wiki/spaces/DTP/pages/3247505491/Selecting+BI+tools) overview.
+> This guide is part of the Private Telematics Lakehouse documentation suite and specifically covers connecting Streamlit to your data warehouse.
+If you're still deciding which BI tool to use, refer to the [Selecting BI tools](https://docs.navixy.com/user-guide/connecting-apache-superset) overview.

 ## Dashboard features